City, State and Feds Ban Tenant on Tenant Harassment Claims, but Boards Can Still Promote Civil ConductJune 14, 2021 – New York Law Journal

 In either a co-op or a condominium building, as occurred in the Francis case, the conduct can be reported to the police, and the tenant who is the victim of such conduct can press criminal charges.

 This is discussed in the full analysis that originally appeared in the June 11, 2021 publication of the New York Law Journal.
-Please note the content may require a subscription to view.
+Access may require a subscription.